Understand core safety procedures that align with state regulations to ensure safe and compliant youth programming.

 - h.
 Principles of child growth and development

-- V. Health, Safety and Nutrition
+- 1. Safety, Health and Nutrition

 Early Childhood Education: Professional Development Areas